-How to set up a multisite WordPress network ?
+How to set up a WordPress multisite on the Plesk server?

 Note: If FPM by nginx is set as PHP handler or website uses nginx only configuration use the following article to add addtional nginx directives: